PragnyaPataskar/Pragnya-s-Portfolio/README.md

 # [Project2: Movies Recommendation System](https://github.com/PragnyaPataskar/movie_recommendaation_system)
 This project gives you insights into how Netflix, Instagram, and other social media use their recommendation system.

-* The data was used from the Kaggle site: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
+* The data was used from the [Kaggle site](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
 * Here, all the basic steps are performed
 * The concept used was the content-based approach
 * The results show the top 5 matching movies according to the user request